 ONGC commenced its CDM journey in 2006.
 Till date, ONGC has registered

 12 CdM projects with UNFCCC.
-2 new CDM projects have been
+2 new CDM projects validated and 2

 2. 51 MW wind power project of ONGC at Surajbari